JUMP Cable: A Smart Charging Solution That Doubles as a Battery

 What Is The JUMP Cable?

 The JUMP Cable is a USB charging cable with an inline 800mAh battery that weighs less than two AA batteries.
-It is also small enough to fit in your coin pocket.
+It is small enough to fit in your coin pocket.
 The makers claim that the 800mAh battery is powerful enough to add a third to the battery life of an iPhone 5/5s and is good for nearly 4 hours of talk time or web browsing.

-Jump Cable Charging From Laptop
+JUMP Cable Charging from Laptop

-The cable itself works like a normal USB cable: it will charge and sync your phone, and it supports high speed data transfer.
+The cable itself works like a normal USB cable: it will charge and sync your phone, and it supports high-speed data transfer.
 One of the most interesting things about the JUMP Cable’s battery is its patented AutoCharge technology.
 When you plug it into your phone and a power source for charging, the moment the smartphone battery is full, JUMP Cable automatically charges itself.

-Jump Cable AutoCharge Technology
+JUMP Cable AutoCharge Technology

 The JUMP Cable will also work with wall sockets and car chargers, so you can use it with just about any source you’d normally use to charge your smartphone.

-Jump Cable Charging From Wall
+JUMP Cable Charging from Wall Socket

 The JUMP Cable comes in both Lightning and Micro USB versions.
 It’s currently being funded on Kickstarter, and a $40 pledge will get you either version if you’re in the United States.